History of Palau: Pre-contact

 The Palauan language is an outlier among the Austronesian languages, and so does not shed much light on the origins of the modern population.
 However, there are some indications that it may derive from the Sunda Islands (modern Indonesia).

-Migration to and colonization of the islands took place sometime around 2,000 years ago, but no later than the first centuries A.D.
+Migration to and colonization of the islands took place sometime around 3,200–2,800 years ago, but no later than the first centuries A.D.
 By 600 A.D. settlements were established throughout the archipelago.

 For thousands of years, Palauans have had a well established matrilineal society, believed to have descended from Javanese precedents.
+Recently, it was found that the Palauan people do indeed have ancestry from Java, however, using recent breakthroughs in genetic analysis, it was found that they are most likely descended from the Morotai Island of North Maluku in Indonesia.
+This may have significant impacts on the understandings of migration to the Pacific Islands.

-Traditionally land, money, and titles passed through the female line.
+Traditionally land, money, and titles passed through the female line, while men would work and fight wars.
 High Chiefs were chosen by Queens (high-ranking women) only.
-Clan lands continue to be passed through titled women and first daughters but there is also a modern patrilineal sentiment introduced by imperial Japan.
+The Islands were ruled by ten clans, clan lands continue to be passed through titled women and first daughters but there is also a modern patrilineal sentiment introduced by imperial Japan.
 The Japanese government attempted to confiscate and redistribute tribal land into personal ownership during World War II, and there has been little attempt to restore the old order.
 Legal entanglements continue amongst the various clans.

+The Traditional name for the islands is 'Belau', and the traditional name for Palauan people is 'Rechad er Belau.'